-Farmers’ Bharat bandh call leaves commuters stranded as buses stay off roads in Punjab
+Farmers’ Bharat Bandh call leaves commuters stranded as buses stay off roads in Punjab

 The bandh call evoked a total response in Doaba region on Friday.
 Farmers blocked national and state highways at several places in the region, while commercial establishments in Jalandhar, Kapurthala, Hoshiarpur and Shaheed Bhagat Singh Nagar districts remained shut.

-Public and private buses remained off the road and even transport unions parked their vehicles on the roadside in the wake of the farmers protest.

-In Jalandhar, farmers staged a protest at five locations, including outside the Jang-e-Azadi memorial near Kartarpur, PAP Chowk, national highway in Phillaur, Nakodar and Bhogpur.

-In Kapurthala, the national highway was blocked near Phagwara and Dhareri Jattan toll plaza.
+In Kapurthala, the national highway was blocked near Phagwara and Dhilwan toll plazas.

-The Jalandhar District Bar Association has announced no work day and extended support to the farmers.
+The Jalandhar District Bar Association announced no workday and extended support to the farmers.

-In Hoshiarpur, the farmer unions and their supporters blocked main entry points of the city and sat on dharna.
-They are, however, allowing emergency vehicles to pass.
+In Hoshiarpur, the farmer unions and their supporters blocked the main entry points of the city and sat on dharna.

-Commuters faced the brunt of the bandh as Punjab Roadways and Punbus employees joined the protest.

-In Garhshankar, Mukerian and Dasuya sub divisions, farmer held protests.
-The bandh was partial in Hoshiarpur district, while educational institutions remained open.